March 2018 – Asian American Studies Conference

 We co-promoted a panel discussion produced by IC3: Incubating Creativity, Community & Civic Engagement, featuring Ina Adele Ray and Sabereh Kashi presenting their films-in-progress and sharing personal and family stories on global conflict in Iran, Vietnam, and the U.S.

-September 2017 – Emerging Documentary Filmmakers of Color Convenings
+September/October 2017 – Emerging Filmmaker of Color Convenings

 We hosted two convenings in September and October 2017 with emerging documentary filmmakers of color.
 About 25 filmmakers participated in-person and online.
 We discussed challenges, trends, and solutions in distribution and funding of personal story films.